Gmpho/autmation-tasks/README.md

 - **Rate Limits**: Be mindful of Instagram API rate limits to avoid account restrictions
 - **Testing**: Test thoroughly in a development environment before using with production accounts
 - **AI Costs**: Monitor your AI usage to avoid unexpected charges
+- **MCP Integration**: MCP tools work in mock mode for free development, real MCP servers may have additional costs
+- **Free Development**: Use mock APIs and MCP tools to build and test everything before adding real API keys

 ## Contributing